-EL ODIDA FLORIDA Statute(s) and FLA.
+FLORIDA Statute(s) and FLA.
 STAT.
-ANN. § 381.0038 (West 2021) regulation(s) ¥7 Does state allow SSPs by statute/regulation?
-Yes.
+ANN. § 381.0038 (West 2022) regulation(s) Does state allow SSPs by Yes. statute/regulation?
 Do any municipalities or Yes; the following counties have authorized or established counties within state allow SSPs: Alachua, Broward, Hillsborough, Leon, Manatee, Miamior ban SSPs by ordinance Dade, Palm Beach, and Pinellas. or regulation?
-Program components § 381.0038 - establishes an education program about the threat of AIDS.
+Program components § 381.0038 - establishes an education program about the threat of AIDS which shall: (1) be designed to reach all citizens; (2) contain special components to reach non-English-speaking and other minority groups; (3) impart knowledge to the public about methods of transmission and prevention; (4) educate the public about transmission risks in social, employment, and educational situations; (5) educate healthcare workers and facility employees about methods of transmission and prevention in their unique workplace environments; (6) contain special components designed to reach persons who may frequently engage in behaviors placing them at high risk; (7) provide information and consultation to state agencies to educate state employees, law enforcement, correctional personnel and inmates, and local government employees; (8) make information available to private employers; (9) contain special components which emphasize appropriate behavior and attitude change; and (10) contain components that include information about domestic violence and risk factors associated with domestic violence and AIDS.
 Provides that a county commission may authorize a sterile needle and syringe exchange program to operate within its county boundaries.
 The program may operate at one or more fixed locations or through mobile health units.
 The SSP shall offer the free exchange of clean, unused needles and hypodermic syringes for used needles and hypodermic syringes as a means to prevent the transmission of HIV, AIDS, viral hepatitis, or other bloodborne diseases among intravenous drug users and their sexual partners and offspring; prevention of disease transmission must be the goal of the program.
 An SSP may not operate unless it is authorized and approved by a county commission in accordance with this subsection.
-The county commission must: (1) authorize the program under the provisions of a county ordinance; (2) enter into a letter of agreement with the department in which the county commission agrees that any SSP will operate in accordance with this subsection; (3) enlist the local county health department to provide ongoing advice, consultation, and recommendations for the operation of the SSP; and (4) contract with a hospital, health care clinic, medical school, licensed addictions receiving facility, or 501(c)(3) HIV/AIDS service organization.
-The SSP must: (1) develop an oversight and accountability system to ensure compliance with statutory and contractual requirements; (2) provide for maximum security of sites where needles and syringes are exchanged and of any equipment used under the program; (3) operate a one-to-one exchange; (4) make available educational materials related to the transmission of HIV, viral hepatitis, and other bloodborne diseases; (5) provide onsite counseling or referrals for drug abuse prevention, education, and treatment, and provide onsite HIV and viral hepatitis screening or screening referrals; (6) provide kits containing an emergency opioid antagonist or provide referrals to a program that can provide such kits;
+The county commission must: (1) authorize the program under the provisions of a county ordinance; (2) enter into a letter of agreement with the department in which the county commission agrees that any SSP will operate in accordance with this subsection; (3) enlist the local county health department to provide ongoing advice, consultation, and recommendations for the operation of the SSP; and (4) contract with a hospital, health care clinic, medical school, licensed addictions receiving facility, or 501(c)(3) HIV/AIDS service organization to operate the program.